MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 This section covers adding a recoverable login mechanism to an anonymous account.

 > [!NOTE]
 > An anonymous login is still relevant, and can continue to be the primary frictionless login for the player.
-Many players will *only* use these options again if they are attempting to recover their account, use platform-specific features, or link a second Anonymous device.
+Many players will *only* use these options again if they are attempting to recover their account, are using platform-specific features, or link a second Anonymous device.

 ![PayFab anonymous login and recoverable login mechanism](../media/tutorials/playfab-anonymous-login-and-recoverable-login.png)